KL-UCB-switch: optimal regret bounds for stochastic bandits from both a distribution-dependent and a distribution-free viewpoints: Introduction, Brief Literature Review, and Main Achievements

 Great progress has been made, over the last decades, in the understanding of the stochastic $K$--armed bandit problem.
-In this simplistic and yet paradigmatic sequential decision model, an agent can at each step $t\in\N^*$ sample one out of $K$ independent sources of randomness and receive the corresponding outcome as a reward.
+In this simplistic and yet paradigmatic sequential decision model, an agent samples at each step $t\in\N^*$ one out of $K$ independent sources of randomness, and receives the corresponding outcome as a reward.
 The most investigated challenge is to minimize the regret, which is defined as the difference between the cumulated rewards obtained by the agent and by an {oracle} knowing in hindsight the distribution with largest expectation.

-After Thompson's seminal paper (\citealp{thompson:biom33}) and Gittins' Bayesian approach in the 1960s, Lai and his co-authors wrote in the 1980s a series of articles laying the foundations of a frequentist analysis of bandit strategies based on {confidence regions}. \cite{LaRo85} provided a general asymptotic lower bound, for parametric bandit models: for any reasonable strategy, the regret after $T$ steps grows at least as $\kappa\log(T)$, where $\kappa$ is an informational complexity measure of the problem.
-In the 1990s, \cite{Agrawal95} and \cite{burnetas1996optimal} analyzed the UCB algorithm (see also the later analysis by \citealp{auer_finite-time_2002}), a simple procedure where at step $t$ the arm with highest upper confidence bound is chosen.
+After Thompson's seminal paper (\citealp{thompson:biom33}) and Gittins' Bayesian approach in the 1960s, Lai and his co-authors wrote in the 1980s a series of articles laying the foundations of a frequentist analysis of bandit strategies. \citet{LaRo85} provided a general asymptotic lower bound, for parametric bandit models: for any reasonable strategy, the regret after $T$ steps grows at least as $\kappa\log(T)$, where $\kappa$ is an informational complexity measure of the problem, see~\eqref{eq:distrdep-LB-reminder1}.
+In the 1990s, \citet{Agrawal95} and \citet{burnetas1996optimal} analyzed the UCB algorithm, a simple procedure that picks at step $t$ the arm with the highest upper confidence bound constructed on the past observations.
 The same authors also extended the lower bound by Lai and Robbins to {non-parametric} models.